Queries (OrchardCore.Queries)¶

 }

-Where properties can either be of string
+Where properties can either be of string or integer type.

 For Lucene queries with custom object schema, you are limited to elements stored in Lucene index.